List of highest-grossing fantasy films: Highest-grossing films by year

-Highest-grossing fantasy film series & franchises
+Highest-grossing film franchises

 The following is a list of the highest-grossing fantasy film series & franchises of all time.
 The top 6 are along the highest grossing film series and franchises of all time.
 The Wizarding World has the highest gross with a total gross of $9.6 billion, while Frozen has the highest average with $1.4 billion.

 (The films in each series can be viewed by selecting "show".)